PayPal Chargeback Fees: 7 Easy Ways to Prevent & Reverse Them

 If you’re not covered, ask what you need to do to become eligible.

-Are you a Shopify seller who accepts PayPal payments?
+Do you accept PayPal payments?
 If so, download our free PayPal dispute resolution templates.